StellaWangGitHub/Time-Series-Analysis-on-Apple-Stock-/README.md

-Personal Project till the end of June.
+Apple Stock Time Series Project

 June 25 : • Uploaded the R file.
 I used ARIMA models to train the data, used validation and chose the model with least error to conduct the prediction.